markshust/docker-magento/README.md

 Otherwise, this project now automatically sets up Xdebug support with VS Code.
 If you wish to set this up manually, please see the [`.vscode/launch.json`](https://github.com/markshust/docker-magento/blame/master/compose/.vscode/launch.json) file.

-1. In VS Code, make sure that its running in a WSL window, rather than in the default window.
+1. In VS Code, make sure that it's running in a WSL window, rather than in the default window.
 2. Install the [`PHP Debug`](https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug) extension on VS Code.
 3. Create a new configuration file inside the project.
 Go to the `Run and Debug` section in VS Code, then click on `create a launch.json file`.
 4. Attention to the following configs inside the file:
     * The port must be the same as the port on the xdebug.ini file.
     ```bash
       bin/cli cat /usr/local/etc/php/php.ini